Cerebellum-Network/contribute/Bounties/Active/token-trading-guide.md

 # Create a Comprehensive CERE Testnet Token Swap Guide

-## Project Slug & Git Branch
-cere-testnet-token-swap-guide

-## Status
-Looking for Help

 ## Objective
 In this task, we would like to ask Cere Angels to write a new derivative article targeted at a more general audience, with instructions on how to convert and swap Cere Testnet Tokens in general.
 Aka, write an  informative and user-friendly article about converting and swapping Cere Testnet Tokens and ERC-20 CERE tokens.

 ## Reward
-A $500 Angel bounty is up for grabs!
+A $250 bounty is up for grabs!

-This is a bounty designed for Cere Angels, but available to anyone.
-The most accurately described article brief and heading outline will be selected to complete the final article and receive the bounty.

-## Abstract
-[< 250 words] with [references] linked in REFERENCES below.

 ## Background
 Navigating the world of token conversion and swapping can be daunting, especially for those new to the crypto space.
 This article will serve as a comprehensive guide, making it easier for everyone to engage with the Cere ecosystem.